Did you move recently? You could get a tax deduction for moving expenses.

 The biggest moving hurdle, practically and tax-wise, is the 50-mile distance test.
-As suburbia and exurbia expand, this test is designed to ensure your move isn't just a way to ease your daily commute to work.
+It's designed to ensure your move isn't just a way to ease your daily commute to work.

-The location of your new job must be at least 50 miles farther from your previous residence than your last office was.
+The location of your new job must be at least 50 miles farther from your previous residence than your last workplace was.
 That means if you lived 10 miles from your old job, your new job must be at least 60 miles from your old home before you can deduct moving costs.
 The distance test doesn't take into account your new home's location.

-The IRS says to figure the distance using the shortest of the more commonly traveled routes; i.e., don't take the scenic route to make sure you meet the mileage measurement.
-Also, remember that the distance test only considers the location of your old home and how far it is from your previous job, versus the one for which you relocated, not your new residence.
+The IRS says you figure the distance using the shortest of the more commonly traveled routes.
+That means don't take the scenic route to make sure you meet the mileage measurement.

 Are you planning to move soon?
 Compare mortgage rates at Bankrate.